LordAmit/Brightness/README.md

     >sudo apt-get install python-wxgtk2.8
 3. xrandr - that's what the program uses in the backend to control the brightness of your monitor!

-## It does not detect my monitors properly.
+## It does not detect my displays properly.

 Kindly make an issue in the github project and submit the output of this command:

 > xrandr -q

-## I have more than two monitors, and this program only shows two.
+## I have more than two displays, and this program only shows two.
 What's happening?

 In a word, *jealousy*.
-Because I never had more than two monitors simultaneously, I decided to give support for up to two monitors only.
-So no, it can not support your third (or fourth, or fifth...) monitor.
+Because I never had more than two displays simultaneously, I decided to give support for up to two displays only.
+So no, it can not support your third (or fourth, or fifth...) display.

 ## Screenshot